kubecost/docs/using-kubecost/navigating-the-kubecost-ui/saved-reports/reports.md

 ### Reports configured in the UI do not display properly after upgrading to v2.0+

-If your reports do not display properly after upgrading to v2.0+ from v1.x, you will need to manually copy your reports from a JSON file to from your KCM's `persistent-configs` PVC and move them into your `peristent-configs-aggregator-aggregator-0` PVCs.
+If your reports do not display properly after upgrading to v2.0+ from v1.x, you will need to manually copy your reports from a JSON file to from your KCM's `persistent-configs` PVC and move them into your `peristent-configs-aggregator-aggregator-0` PVC.

 1. Check for old report files with this command: `kubectl exec -it -n kubecost $(kubectl get pod -n kubecost -l app=cost-analyzer -o jsonpath='{.items[0].metadata.name}') -c cost-model -- ls -lh /var/configs`